 Once they reach high school, students can take introductory, concentrator and capstone courses in any career area they choose.
 High school students also have the option to apply for internships and apprenticeships in nontraditional career sectors offered by local businesses and industry partners affiliated with OC Pathways or their local ROPs.

 Academic plans are made to guide students from high school to college.

 CTE offers multiyear programs for students to build on their college and career readiness while meeting core academic requirements.
 The 15 career sectors offered across the state are defined by the California Department of Education and further explained in OC Pathways’ Integrated Program of Study Pathway Grids.

 Schools and ROPs provide individualized student plans that middle and high schoolers can follow after choosing a pathway that meets their interests.
-Students can complete graduation requirements, A-G requirements and gain a competitive edge towards employment.
+Students can complete high school coursework required for admission to public universities — known as A-G requirements — and earn graduation credits while gaining a competitive edge towards employment.

-In the Anaheim Union High School District, CTE students interested in medicine can start learning about medical careers as early as seventh grade and go on to complete medical assistant externships and nursing assistant clinicals in high school, earning them credits toward degree certifications.
+In the Santa Ana Unified School District, CTE students interested in the automotive industry can start learning about careers in automation and robotics as early as seventh grade and go on to complete professional transportation internships in high school, earning them credits toward college courses.

 Among these graduates, 75 percent will then go on to pursue degrees in postsecondary education, according to a nationwide assessment from the U.S. Department of Education.

 Students can earn early college credits through career technical education.